 Fake Or Anonymous Identities

-The fact that KYC protocols don’t exist on blockchain makes the entire process in itself quite questionable.
+The fact that KYC protocols don’t exist on blockchain makes the entire process questionable.
 But this cannot be avoided forever because, in due time, law enforcement agencies existing on every municipal level will begin to implement new tools that they can use to investigate scams that are on smaller-scale blockchains.

 In the meantime, there’s still a possibility that digital blockchain assets, NFTs, and crypto tokens could be used by criminals to engage in money laundering activities on small and large scales.